shyreneching/CMPILER/README.md

 Install the libraries found in the 'lib' directory and run the 'Main.java' file found in the 'src' directory.

 ## Contributors
-Erika Chan
-Myles Chan
-Shyrene Ching
+Erika Chan, Myles Russel Chan, Shyrene Julianne Ching